Ayms/node-Tor/README.md

 The peers where A connected to will act as the ORDBs.

-Peers are ORDBs and ORDBs are peers but the two functions should not be mixed, an ORDB getting a request that he (as a peer) could serve directly will not serve it, it will send the request to another peer connected to it that can handle it and relay the messages between the requesting and serving peers.
+Peers are ORDBs and ORDBs are peers but the two functions should not be mixed, even if it can be confusing since the same code and port are used for both functions, an ORDB getting a request that he (as a peer) could serve directly will not serve it, it will send the request to another peer connected to it that can handle it and relay the messages between the requesting and serving peers.

 The peers can leave the network without telling the others (the peer closes his browser for example), so peers are testing the peers they know with a PING every 15mn (question: how many peers in average in bittorrent routing tables?).
 They associate to each peer its live time and sort the bucket from the older to the newer, if the bucket is full no new peer can be added.